Historical horse racing could be coming to Park City

 WICHITA, Kan.
 (KSNW) — The Kansas Racing and Gaming Commission received an application from Boyd Gaming Corporation on Tuesday to develop and operate a new historical horse-racing gaming facility in Park City.

+“The development of a $160 million privately funded entertainment facility in Park City,” said David Strow with Boyd Gaming.
+“It would be called Diamond Jo.
+So this will be a 1,000-slot casino, but it will be so much more than that.
+We wanted to create an experience that went well beyond that.”

-A news release from Boyd Gaming Commission says it proposed to develop a new $160 million gaming entertainment facility off Interstate 135 in Park City.
+Boyd Gaming Commission says it is proposed to go just south of Hartman Arena in Park City.

 The facility, which would be called Diamond Jo Park City Casino, would feature 1,000 historical horse-racing units, meaning gamblers would bet on races that have already finished.